 First introduced in F1 2020, My Team allows you to become the eleventh team on the Formula 1 grid.
 Your team is fully customisable and this game mode has received universal acclaim since it was introduced.

-What could be on the cards for F1 23 though?
+What can we expect in F1 23 My Team?
 We've got everything you need to know right here!

 F1 23 My Team

-You'll have three options, either Newcomer, Midfield Challenger or Championship Contender.
+In F1 22, you have three options: Newcomer, Midfield Challenger or Championship Contender.
 Each comes with varying expectations for the season, as well as different amounts of money to invest.

 Assuming that the pecking order won't change too much for 2023, you could either start at the back (Williams, AlphaTauri & Haas), Midfield (McLaren, Alpine, Alfa Romeo & Aston Martin) or the front (Ferrari, Mercedes & Red Bull).

 The higher up the grid you start, the more money and resource points you'll have available to you from the start.
 You'll also have better drivers to choose from when it comes to your second driver, thanks to your increased reputation.

 Your choice of sponsor was one of the most important in F1 22.
 Each has different expectations, investments and bonus rewards.

 Codemasters has confirmed there will be a new upgrade system where points rewarded for your performance can be spent on upgrades.
 These points are called Tech Points according to a report by Insider Gaming.
 There will also be a stronger emphasis on sponsors, but Codemasters hasn't

 "As you play, there will be strategists and sponsors that you contract out in order to benefit your team," the report says.
 "As you race and complete challenges, you’ll earn money, tech points, and expertise.
 If you happen to get parts you don’t want to use, you can salvage them for extra money or expertise."